fractal-platform/fractal/docs/guides/getting_started.rst

 Manage ``TestNetwork`` node
 ''''''''''''''''''''''''''''''''

-1. start fractal node: use this command if you want to start fractal node; when you shut down your PC ,you can run this to get fractal node run again
+1. start fractal node: uuse this command to start fractal node; after reboot, you can run this to restart fractal node.

 .. code-block:: bash